Endyigito FMEndyigito FM

 By Admin

-The High Court has set April 30, 2026, as the date for ruling in the murder trial of Christopher Onyum Okello, bringing to a close a marathon day of final submissions marked by intense legal arguments and emotional moments.
+The High Court in Kampala has set April 30, 2026, as the date for delivering its judgment in the murder trial of Christopher Okello Onyum, following the conclusion of final submissions in a case that has drawn nationwide attention.

-Presiding judge Alice Komuhangi Khaukha adjourned proceedings at 7:36pm on Monday after hearing closing arguments from both the prosecution and defence in a case that has gripped national attention.
+Presiding judge Alice Komuhangi Khaukha adjourned proceedings at 7:36 pm on Monday after hearing closing arguments from both the prosecution and defence in the high-profile case.

 The defence had earlier closed its case after failing to present additional witnesses, proceeding instead to final submissions.